Pontiac G6

 The Pontiac G6 is a mid-size car that was produced by General Motors under the Pontiac brand.
 It was introduced in 2004 for the 2005 model year to replace the Grand Am.

-The G6 shared the GM Epsilon platform with the Chevrolet Malibu, Saab 9-3 and other General Motors vehicles.
-Features included a remote starting system (standard on GT, optional on base model), traction control/ABS, electronic stability control, automatic headlights as well as a panoramic sunroof option.
+The G6 shared the GM Epsilon platform with the Chevrolet Malibu, Saab 9-3, and other General Motors vehicles.
+Features included a remote starting system (standard on GT, optional on base model), traction control/ABS, electronic stability control, automatic headlights, as well as a panoramic sunroof option.
 A retractable hardtop convertible was offered for model years 2006-2009.
 Production ended in 2010 with the discontinuation of the Pontiac line.
+The final Pontiac branded vehicle was a white G6.

 With the G6, Pontiac introduced a two-digit naming convention, with the Pontiac G8 a class above the G6 and the Pontiac G5 a class below.
 In the case of the G6, the nameplate designated it as the sixth generation of its predecessor, the Pontiac Grand Am.

 Overview

 The Pontiac G6 was first introduced at the 2003 North American International Auto Show as a concept car.
 The concept used a 3.5 L supercharged V6 that made 285 horsepower and 272 lb ft of torque mated to a 4T65-E electronically controlled automatic transmission.
-When the G6 was introduced in 2005, it had two trim levels, base "V6" and sportier "GT".
+When the G6 was introduced as a 2005 model year, it had two trim levels, base "V6" and sportier "GT".
 Both trims, however, used a 3.5 L pushrod V6 producing 200 hp and 220 lb_{f}·ft (300 N·m) of torque.
 Matched to a four-speed automatic transmission, the GT featured TAPshift, where the driver could select the gears manually.

-Base models were well equipped, featuring power locks, windows and mirrors with keyless entry, six-speaker CD stereo, power drivers seat, air conditioning and split folding rear seat.
-GTs added an eight-speaker Monsoon stereo, premium cloth seats with six-way adjustment, remote start, ABS and traction control.
+Base models were well equipped, featuring power locks, windows and mirrors with keyless entry, six-speaker CD stereo, power driver's seat, air conditioning, and split folding rear seat.
+GTs added an eight-speaker Monsoon stereo, premium cloth seats with six-way adjustment, remote start, ABS, and traction control.

-In 2006, the G6 added two new trim levels and two new bodystyles, a coupe and a retractable hard top convertible.
+In 2006, the G6 added two new trim levels and two new bodystyles, a coupe, and a retractable hard top convertible.
 The new trim levels were a new base four-cylinder trim (sometimes referred to as "SE"), and the high performance "GTP".
 Coupes and convertibles were available in GT and GTP trims only.
 The new base model used a 169-horsepower, 2.4 L DOHC inline-4, mated to a four-speed automatic transmission.
 The 3.5 L V6 was now part of a sport-package on the base/SE, and remained standard on the GT.
 The new GTP used a 3.9 L version of the GT's 3.5 L V6, but also utilizes variable valve timing (VVT), increasing output to 240 horsepower.
 A four-speed automatic transmission was standard, but for no cost, a six-speed manual transmission was available.
 The GTP convertible was not available with the manual transmission and reduced its power to 227 hp, due to a more restrictive exhaust system.
 The GTP also featured standard electronic stability control.